conyappa/backend/README.md

 ---

-If you want, you can run the migrations mannually (the next step will do it for you, though):
+If you want, you can run the migrations manually (the next step will do it for you, though):

 (The database might not be ready yet; if the command fails then try again.)